 Dark was one of the few German TV shows that got international acclaim.
 It’s a fantastic Science Fiction story.
-The third and final season finished the incredible story arch and solved a lot of the riddles.
+The third and final season finished the incredible story arc and solved a lot of the riddles.
 N

-But the story of Dark is so complicated that Netflix made a website to browse the different seasons and episodes, read up on characters and the plot (spoiler-free).
+But the story of Dark is so complicated that Netflix made a website to browse the different seasons and episodes, and read up on characters and the plot (spoiler-free).

 Another German TV show that got attention outside of Germany was Barbarians .
 It shows (quite accurately) the devastating battle at the Teutoburger Forest between the Roman Army and united Germanic tribes.
 The fight resulted in the loss of 3 legions (⅛ of the 25 Roman legions) and was devastating for the Empire.
-It resulted in the construction of the Limes, a 550 km long fortified wall to protect the Roman Empire from the Germanic tribes and stopped the Roman expansion.
+It resulted in the construction of the Limes, a 550 km long fortified wall to protect the Roman Empire from the Germanic tribes, and stopped the Roman expansion.
 N

-There were many documentaries at the same time with the release of the TV show as Origin of the Germanic Tribes, Arminius: Hero of Germania, Traitor to Rome, and channels discussing the accuracy of the TV show or the languages they spoke.
+There were many documentaries at the same time with the release of the TV show Origin of the Germanic Tribes, Arminius: Hero of Germania, Traitor to Rome, and channels discussing the accuracy of the TV show or the languages they spoke.

-Rick and Morty vs. Genocider is another Manga styled short film that has secret answers to the TV show.
+Rick and Morty vs. Genocider is another Manga-styled short film that has secret answers to the TV show.

 DUST started as a platform for free Science Fiction short films.

 Season 3: CHRYSALIS was my favorite season of DUST.
-It’s one long story of an Artificial Intelligence that awakes on Earth to find out that humanity was wiped out by a malevolent alien race.
+It’s one long story of Artificial Intelligence that awakes on Earth to find out that humanity was wiped out by a malevolent alien race.
 The AI starts building itself a body to revenge its builders.

-I started writing my notes in DEVONthink, where I still store all my notes, references, documents, and inspirations, but the release of Obsidian changed how I write them.
+I started writing my notes in DEVONthink, where I store all my notes, references, documents, and inspirations, but the release of Obsidian changed how I write them.
 Obsidian is the best tool I know to write and connect ideas, and it’s free.

-Marie Kondō, the best-selling Japanese author and organizing specialist released three videos showing how to fold Basics, Intimates, and Menswear.
+Marie Kondō, the best-selling Japanese author and organizing specialist, released three videos showing how to fold Basics, Intimates, and Menswear.
 I use her method for two years and love it!
 Much more space in the closets.
 Everything is quick and easy to fold and easy to find later.

 His YouTube show SCHULZ has 3-5 minute long comedy sets about a specific topic and are hilarious.
 They were so successful that Netflix gave him a comedy special Schulz Saves America: Pandemics, Predators, Protests & Presidents .
 N